Bayesian Crossover Designs for Generalized Linear Models: Examples

 \subsubsection{Full model: With carryover effect}

-For $\alpha = 0$, $D^{B}$ utilizes the first eight sequences with equal proportions and more than 80\% weight.
-Under the CS structure, $D^B$ utilizes the first eight sequences with more than 70\% of weight.
-As $\alpha$ increases the first eight sequences get more than 90\% weight with equal proportions.
-For the AR(1) structure, $D^B$ again utilizes the first eight sequences with more than 70\% of weight and the results do not change with $\alpha$.
-It can be observed from Figure \ref{effbinwc} that WSD is most efficient compared to LSD and EPD under both correlation structures.
-Efficiency of WSD reduces marginally with an increase in $\alpha$, while efficiencies of the other designs decrease more as compared to WSD with $\alpha$.
-Results are same when normal priors used.
+It is observed from Figures \ref{exm1pw} (C) and (D), for $\alpha = 0$, under priors 2 and 3, $D^{B}$ utilizes all sequences except $\{BBBA\}$.
+For $\alpha=0$, prior 1: sequences $\{BBBA, CCDD, DDCC\}$ and prior 4: $\{BBBA, CCDD, DDCC,AABB\}$, are left unused , respectively.
+Under the CS and AR(1) structure, $D^B$ utilizes the first eight sequences with more than 70\% of weight (see Figure \ref{exm1pw} (C) and (D)), and as $\alpha$ increases the first eight sequences get more than 80\% weight.
+It can be observed from Figure \ref{exm1eff} (C) and (D) that WSD is most efficient as compared to LSD and EPD under all correlation structures.
+Also contrary to the reduced model, here the LSD performs worse (with about $85\%$ efficiency) than EPD.
+Efficiency comparisons are not much affected by the choice of the priors.
+Equation (\ref{eqv2}) in Theorem 1 in the appendix has been used to confirm the $D_A$-optimality of all Bayesian designs obtained for both reduced and full models.